hacks-guide/Guide-WiiU/docs/user-guide/cbhc/sd-preparation.md

 1. Extract the `wup_installer_gx2.zip` file to the root of your SD Card
 1. Extract the `nanddumper.zip` file to the root of your SD Card
 1. Extract the `wiiu-extracttosd.zip` file to the root of your SD Card
-1. Extract the `homebrew_launcher.v.1.4.zip` to the root of your SD Card
+1. Extract the `homebrew_launcher.v.1.4.zip` file to the root of your SD Card
+1. Extract the `savemii_mod5.zip` file to the root of your SD Card
 1. Copy the `config.txt` file to the `haxchi` folder on your SD Card.
 Overwrite files if asked
 1. Copy the `payload.elf` from the `payload.zip` to the `wiiu` folder on your SD Card